Mr-cool08/windows-cleaner/README.md

 ## Usage

-1. Download the script (`windows_cleaner.py`) to your computer.
+1. Save the script (`windows cleaner.exe`) to your computer.
-2. Open a command prompt with administrative privileges.
-3. Navigate to the directory containing the script.
-4. Run the script by executing the command: `python windows_cleaner.py`
+2. Execute the program and observe its behavior following any prompts or questions.

 Follow the on-screen prompts to perform specific actions.
 The script may require a system restart to complete some optimizations.